teosoares10/Delight-Dishes-Restaurant/README.md

-## Restaurant
+## Dilight Dishes Restaurant

-It is a website where you can book a table for a breakfast, dinner and more.
+Welcome to Flavors Unleashed, a culinary journey that brings the world of exquisite dining to your fingertips.
+This web application is designed to provide a delightful and seamless experience for restaurant management and culinary exploration.

 ## Getting Started